terraref/computing-pipeline/.github/PULL_REQUEST_TEMPLATE.md

 _please edit this template before submitting a new pull request_

 <!---
-Title: Provide a general summary of your feature / question / issue in the Title above.
+Title: Provide a summarize changes in the pull request title above.
 -->

 <!---